Rangers vs. Astros Player Props Betting Odds

 Tucker Stats

-- Tucker will look for his 10th straight game with a hit in this contest.
-During his last 10 outings he is hitting .395 with five doubles, four home runs, six walks and 12 RBI.
+- Tucker has hit safely in 10 games in a row.
+During his last 10 games he is batting .432 with five doubles, four home runs, eight walks and 12 RBI.

 Tucker Recent Games